shivamdubey249/Association/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+**For genrating polymorephic associations you can directly use commands** rails g model Comment content:text commentable:references{polymorphic}

+It will genrate commentable_type and commentable_id in migration.

 Things you may want to cover:

 * Ruby version